 MGR: Three Letters That Stood for ‘Superstar’ and ‘Charisma’

-(This article was first published on 16 January 2017 and has been reposted from The Quint’s archives to mark the birth anniversary of MGR.)
+(This article was first published on 16 January 2017 and has been reposted from The Quint’s archives to mark the death anniversary of MGR.)

 MGR – the charismatic film superstar and beloved Tamil Nadu CM – was born a 103 years ago.